 The Australian Taxation Office (aka, Tax Office, ATO) is the Australian Government statutory agency and the principal revenue collection body for the Australian Government.
 The ATO has responsibility for administering the Australian federal taxation system and superannuation legislation.
 Responsibility for the operations of the ATO are within the portfolio of the Treasurer of the Commonwealth of Australia.

 A Tax File Number (or TFN) is a 9 digit number that is issued to you on request by the Australian Tax Office (ATO).
 The number is unique and identifies you to the ATO.
 In order to work in Australia you must have a Tax File Number.
 Your Tax File Number is yours for life.

 An Australian Business Number (or ABN) is an 11 digit number that is issued to you upon request by the Australian Tax Office (ATO).
 Like a TFN this number is unique and identifies your business to the ATO.
 Whilst working in Australia as a sub-contractor (farming, labouring, etc) you may be required by your employer to obtain an ABN.

 Your behaviour (living and working) will be used in determining your residency status.
 No one factor will be decisive, and many will be interrelated.
 The best way to make an assessment is by completing the quick ATO test on the link below:

 Yes.
 Australian Tax Law requires any person, whether a permanent or temporary resident, who has worked in Australia to lodge an income tax return.

-Our fee is just 8% of the tax refund received with a minimum payment of $99 but no more than $275 (inc. GST).
+Our fee is just a flat fee of $99 inc. GST.
 This is taken from the refund itself so you pay nothing upfront.

 The amount of your tax refund will depend on your individual circumstances.
 Things taken into account when determining are your gross income, the amount of tax deducted from your income, any allowances withheld and whether or not you have any work related expenses.